Top Attractions in Rome, Italy

 If you cross Piazza de Spagna and walk straight ahead, you’ll find yourself in Via dei Condotti.
 Via Condotti is considered to be the most fashionable street in Rome, where you’ll find all the high-end brands you’re looking for, including, but not limited to Dior, Gucci, Valentino, Hermès, Armani, Jimmy Choo, La Perla, Prada, Salvatore Ferragamo, Furla, Burberry, Céline, Dolce & Gabbana, Max Mara, Alberta Ferretti, Trussardi, Buccellati, Bulgari, Damiani, Tod’s, Zegna, Cartier, Bally, Montblanc, Tiffany & Co., Louis Vuitton.

-You may also come across Caffé Greco which was established in 1760, and attracted figures such as Stendhal, Goethe, Byron, Liszt and Keats.
+You may also come across Caffé Greco, established in 1760, attracting figures such as Stendhal, Goethe, Byron, Liszt, and Keats.

-On the other hand, if you’re looking for great brands that are more on the affordable side, you should definitely head to the nearby Via de Corso.
-The street is located in the centre of historical Rome, linking Piazza Venezia and Piazza del Popolo, two of the main attractions in the area.
+On the other hand, if you’re looking for great, more affordable brands, you should head to the nearby Via de Corso.
+The street is in the centre of historical Rome, linking Piazza Venezia and Piazza del Popolo, two of the area’s main attractions.

-In the fifteenth century, the road served as the racecourse during the Roman Carnival which is where it gained its name.
+In the fifteenth century, the road was the racecourse during the Roman Carnival, where it gained its name.

-Start at Piazza Venezia and walk your way down Via del Corso, which is directly opposite it, to browse the shops like H&M, Boggi Milano, GAP, VANS, Alcott, and many more.
+Start at Piazza Venezia and walk down Via del Corso, directly opposite it, to browse the shops like H&M, Boggi Milano, GAP, VANS, Alcott, and many more.

 Take Some Great Photos at Piazza Venezia in Rome

-Piazza Venezia is considered the central hub of Rome, Italy, in which several thoroughfares intersect, including the Via dei Fori Imperiali and the Via del Corso.
-It was named after the Palazzo Venezia, built by the Venetian Cardinal, Pietro Barbo (later Pope Paul II) alongside the church of Saint Mark, the patron saint of Venice.
+Piazza Venezia is the central hub of Rome, Italy, where several thoroughfares intersect, including the Via dei Fori Imperiali and the Via del Corso.
+It was named after the Palazzo Venezia, built by the Venetian Cardinal Pietro Barbo (later Pope Paul II) alongside the church of Saint Mark, the patron saint of Venice.
 The Palazzo Venezia served as the embassy of the Republic of Venice in Rome.

 The site of Italy’s Tomb of the Unknown Soldier is on one side of the Piazza in the Altare della Patria, as part of the Monument to Vittorio Emanuele II, the first king of Italy.